canada-ca/open-source-logiciel-libre/en/guides/definitions.md

 ## Crown Institution

-A Crown Institution includes all Departments, Agencies, Provincial, Municipal, Crown Corporation or any other form of Government of Canada institution opporating under the authority of the Crown.
+A Crown Institution includes all Departments, Agencies, Provincial, Municipal, Crown Corporation or any other form of Government of Canada institution operating under the authority of the Crown.